Welcome to Crossroads Middle School

 NORTHVIEW PUBLIC SCHOOLS

-Northview Public Schools and its community inspire and develop literate, creative problem solvers, ready for continued learning and career success, while becoming respectful productive members of society.
+Northview Public Schools and its community develop literate, creative problem solvers who are respectful, productive members of society ready for continued learning.

 1. Every student can learn – just in different ways and at different rates.

 2. Every person is a valued member of the Northview school community.

 3. We are all responsible for student success and learning.

 4. Integrity, honesty and ethical behavior guide the treatment of students and adults in Northview.